victorboissiere/lifesaver/README.md

 `programs` and `steps` are optionals

+You can safely assume that `pip3` and `python3` is available on the host.

 ## Dependencies

 If you want to have an installation mode that inherit from another, you can